-The Fundrise eDirect investments include eREITs and eFunds.
+The available Fundrise eDirect real estate investments include eREITs and eFunds.

 An eREIT (electronic Real Estate Investment Trust) is a professionally managed, diversified portfolio of commercial real estate assets, such as apartments, hotels, shopping centers, and office buildings located across the country.
 Similar to an ETF or mutual fund, an eREIT allows you to diversify across many real estate properties at a relatively low cost with minimal effort.